 Entertainment Performing Arts What is Wash Lighting?
-Share PINTEREST Email Print Marin Tomas/Getty Images Entertainment Singing Acting Musical Theater Ballet Dance Stand Up Comedy By Angela Mitchell Angela Mitchell is a writer, columnist, and book author who has promoted theatres, studios, and artists through her own PR firm since 1995. our editorial process Angela Mitchell Updated January 29, 2019 A "wash" is a general "fill" of light and color evenly across the stage through the use of lighting fixtures (typically, softer lights cast from Fresnel lamps), and colored using colored lighting gels.
+Share PINTEREST Email Print Marin Tomas/Getty Images Entertainment Singing Acting Musical Theater Ballet Dance Stand Up Comedy By Angela Mitchell Angela Mitchell Angela Mitchell is a writer, columnist, and book author who has promoted theatres, studios, and artists through her own PR firm since 1995.
+Learn about our Editorial Process Updated on 01/29/19 A "wash" is a general "fill" of light and color evenly across the stage through the use of lighting fixtures (typically, softer lights cast from Fresnel lamps), and colored using colored lighting gels.
 It's also known as a Fill.
 An example of its use would be if the lighting designer decided a nice wash of yellow across the stage would reinforce the feeling of summer in the scene.
 Tips for Creating a Wash Lighting It's important when creating a wash that you have multiple fixtures in fixed positions so that they spread an even amount of light over the stage.
 Space your lights evenly to ensure an even amount of brightness and coverage.
 If the lights can all be hung on the same bar that's even better.
 Make sure your lights are evenly focused.
 Lights should overlap at the edges to give the appearance of full coverage.
 When you're going for a wash, you want to ensure there are no dark spots on the stage.